-While an accident might seem like the quickest way to get your car insurance premium raised, a few other factors can make an even bigger difference.
-A DUI, bad credit, and driving uninsured are just a few examples that will raise your premiums.
+While an accident might seem like the quickest way to get your car insurance premium raised, there are a few other factors that could make an even bigger difference.
+Driving uninsured, having bad credit, or getting behind the wheel while under the influence are just a few instances that will raise your premiums.
 In fact, you may even lose you insurance coverage altogether.

 This article discusses some of the worst decisions you can make when owning a car, and how they impact your car insurance premium: a DUI, bad credit, letting an excluded driver borrow your car, failing to transfer the title, and driving without insurance.